 Finally, send some information about your theme.
 This information will be accessible via the website, so write it as though it were for a public audience.
+Include this information with your answers for Part I.

-- Send the data in the following format:
+• Send the data in the following format:

-- title:
+title:

 description:

 author:

-- "title" should be the title you'd like to give the photo or theme.
+• "title" should be the title you'd like to give the photo or theme.

 - "description" should be a description of the photo, no longer than one paragraph.
 Its content is up to you, but the description is required.
-You might list where the photo was taken, any interesting facts about the photo or the contents of the photo, the exposure values, or any additional relevant information about the photo.

-- "author" is how you would like your name to appear with the theme.
+You might list where the photo was taken, any interesting facts about the photo or the contents of the photo, the exposure values, or any additional relevant information about the photo. - "author" is how you would like your name to appear with the theme.